 The UAE is located on the Arabian Peninsula and is bordered by Oman and Saudi Arabia.
 It covers an area of 83,600 square kilometres, roughly the same size as Austria or the Czech Republic.

 Abu Dhabi is by far the largest emirate, spanning an area of 67,340 square kilometres.
 It is also the capital of the UAE.
 Dubai has a land area of just over 4,100 square kilometres.

 Population and Demography

 The population of the UAE has grown rapidly in recent times.
-Data from the World Bank shows that at the time of its formation in 1971, the total population of the country was just over 272,000.
-In 2014 the population was over 9.4 million.
+Data from the United Nations indicates that the population in 2020 is 9,890,400.

-UAE public holidays in 2015 are listed in the table below.
+UAE public holidays can be found here.
 Most are Islamic occasions and follow the Hijri (Islamic) calendar.
 The Hijri calendar is a lunar calendar with 12 months and 354 days.